tBenBaker/MovementClassifier/README.md

 (a) A python class (DanceObj) which takes in the X, Y, and Z position of a body's joints at each frame of a sequence,
     and the framerate in 1/seconds.
-    It has functions within it for deriving various statistical properites of the moving body It has a super-function, get_features(self), which runs the input data through all the other functions and outputs a dictionary of feature-names and their values.
+    It has functions within it for deriving features of movement sequences. get_features(self) runs the input data through all the other functions and outputs a dictionary of feature-names and their values.

 (b) Code for loading and organizing data (see data_proc).